Marketing for Law Firms in 2019

 4. Grow Your Reputation & Increase Your Visibility

 Just like some potential clients may find you through Bing or YouTube, they may also start their journey elsewhere.
 There are tons of legal directories out there that get massive amounts of traffic and rank for a variety of keywords.
-In fact, many of these also run their own PPC campaigns.
+In fact, many of these directories even run their own PPC campaigns.

 - Findlaw Directory: Consider their paid directories if they have a lot of visibility for your geo & practice area.
 It’s usually expensive.